Synaco/prolug-linux-admin/unit4/u4_lab.md

    ls /dev/sd*
    ```
    - When might this command be useful?
+       - It's useful when you want to see the list of disk that exists.
    - What are we assuming about the disks for this to work?
+       - We're assuming the disks are using scsi drivers.
    - How many disks are there on this system?
+       - 4 disks
    - How do you know if it's a partition or a disk?
+       - Typically it will have a number at the end (sda1, sda2, etc).

 ```bash
 pvs # What system are we running if we have physical volumes?
     # What other things can we tell with vgs and lvs?